 So since the theme is “Universe of Stories” I convince my director to buy a inflatable astronaut suit.
 Inflatable suits are always hilarious, and are definitely eye-catching.
 And I figured we could use it for school visits, story times, or just hanging out in the library.

-So what we will be doing is, every Friday, we will post a picture to our social media of the astronaut somewhere in our village.
+So what we will be doing is, every Friday morning over summer, we will post a picture to our social media of the astronaut somewhere in our village.
 The park, a local business, something easily recognizable.
 Once it’s up, patrons have a set amount of time (2 hours for us) to get to that location.
 Once they are there, they have to try and find the astronaut’s backpack.

 The backpack will be someplace relatively hidden in that location, just to make it a bit more fun.
 Here you can see it “hidden” next to the jungle gym I was playing on.
 A staff member will be next to it to help with the next part, and to make sure that no one walks off with it.
 Once the patrons find the backpack they can open it up with the staff member’s assistance.